salmaibr2/CS133/README.md

-# F25-classfiles
+# SJSU CS 133 - Introduction to data visualization
-Class data and source files for CS 133 Fall 2025
+This repository contains the data and class files for the course.
+The repository is organized by Module reflecting the course schedule.
+Lecture notes can be found on Canvas.